Exact Solutions of Nonlinear Partial Differential Equations by the Method of Group Foliation Reduction

 \Address{$^\ddag$~School of Electrical Engineering and Computer Sciences,\\ \hphantom{$^\ddag$}~National University of Sciences and Technology, H-12 Campus, Islamabad 44000, Pakistan} \EmailD{\href{mailto:sajid_ali@mail.com}{sajid{\_}ali@mail.com}}

 \ArticleDates{Received March 05, 2011, in f\/inal form July 03, 2011; Published online July 12, 2011}

-\Abstract{A novel symmetry method for f\/inding exact solutions to nonlinear PDEs is illustrated by applying it to a semilinear reaction-dif\/fusion equation in multi-dimensions.
-The method uses a separation ansatz to solve an equivalent f\/irst-order group foliation system whose independent and dependent variables respectively consist of the invariants and dif\/ferential invariants of a given one-dimensional group of point symmetries for the reaction-dif\/fusion equation.
-With this group-foliation reduction method, solutions of the reaction-dif\/fusion equation are obtained in an explicit form, including group-invariant similarity solutions and travelling-wave solutions, as well as dynamically interesting solutions that are not invariant under any of the point symmetries admitted by this equation.}
+\Abstract{A novel symmetry method for f\/inding exact solutions to nonlinear PDEs is illustrated by applying it to a class of semilinear reaction-dif\/fusion equations.
+The method uses a separation ansatz to solve an equivalent f\/irst-order group foliation system whose independent and dependent variables respectively consist of the invariants and dif\/ferential invariants of a given one-dimensional group of point symmetries for the class of reaction-dif\/fusion equations.
+With this group-foliation reduction method, solutions of the reaction-dif\/fusion equations are obtained in an explicit form, including group-invariant similarity solutions and travelling-wave solutions, as well as dynamically interesting solutions that are not invariant under any of the point symmetries admitted by the equations in this class.}

 \Keywords{semilinear heat equation; similarity reduction; exact solutions; group foliation; symmetry}

 \Classification{35K58; 35C06; 35A25; 58J70; 34C14}